angeloashmore/rom-rb.org-develop/source/learn/setup/block-style.html.md

+---
+title: Block Style Setup
+chapter: Setup
+---

-# Setup - Block Style
+# Block Style

 This guide explains how to configure ROM using block style which is suitable for simple scripts.

 If you're using ROM with a framework, see specific instructions in the setup section.

 ## Connect to a Gateway

-Call `ROM#container` with the adapter symbol and configuration details for that adapter:
+Call `ROM#container` with the adapter symbol and configuration details for that
+adapter:

 ```ruby
 # This creates a rom-sql adapter backed by SQLite in-memory database